spring-projects/sts4/vscode-extensions/vscode-concourse/README.md

  - docker-image

 For other resource-types content assist and checking is still very limited.
-However, we intend to grow this list and provide a similar level of support of for all of the built-in resource types in the near future.
+However, we intend to grow this list and provide a similar level of support for all of the built-in resource types in the near future.

 ## Issues and Feature Requests